Processing of personal data

 Social media

-The Riksbank uses the following social media as communication channels to provide information on the bank's operations: Twitter, Linkedin, Facebook and YouTube.
+The Riksbank uses the following social media as communication channels to provide information on its operations: Bluesky, Facebook, Instagram, Linkedin and Youtube.
 If you choose to use these social media, you should be aware that your personal data is processed under the respective third party’s responsibility and in accordance with the appropriate integrity policy for the respective service.

 Was this information helpful?
 After your answear a textbox appears